LiamBush5/nets-2130/README.md

 LingoLoop is built with a React frontend, utilizing JavaScript for the backend, and a SupaBase database to manage and store data.
 Together, these tools provide the necessary infrastructure to handle data collection, analysis, and user engagement seamlessly.

+## Technical Documentation

+This section contains a brief documentation for code relevant to QC, aggregation, and all supporting code.

+QC logic for assessing response quality can be found in `src/qc.js`.
+Additional QC logic that prevents duplicate repsonses–i.e. submitted responses whose term and generation of user match an existing response in our database–can be found in the `handleContributeSubmit()` function in `src/components/contribute.tsx`.
+Aggregation logic is found under `src/aggregation.js`.
+The rest of the core supporting code can be found in `src/components`. `src/components/contribute.tsx` implements the slang input page, `src/components/play.tsx` implements the slang quiz game, `src/components/search.tsx` implements the slang search page, and `src/components/stats.tsx` handles the aggregation results.

+Our project aims to assess the usage rates of slang terms over time as well as the familiarity of respondents of different generations with various slang.
+Slang term usage for a particular generation is measured by counting the number of times a user of that generation submits a response for the specific term.
+We can then use this data to compare usage totals across generations, which provides a sense of which generation finds a slang term most popular.
+Meanwhile, a generation's familiarity with a slang term is measured by the accuracy of that generation's respondents on the multiple-choice quiz question which asks for the term's definition.